blakestone95/AshkeepersRestWebsite/README.md

 - All built files are stored in memory and are never written to disk, reducing I/O time on builds
 - Hot reloading (once we set it up) - _need more info_

+#### production

+If choosing to use only the production build, no additional setup is needed.
+The site can be visited at [http://localhost:8080](http://localhost:8080).

 ## Docker usage

 ### Current Structure

-The current structure can be seen in the [docker-compose.yml](docker-compose.yml).
-The containers are as follows:
+The current structure can be seen in the [docker-compose.yml](docker-compose.yml) file.
+Folowing are descriptions of and notes for the containers:

-- webserver: This container holds the nginx server that serves up the webserver files to your local machine
+- webserver: nginx server that serves up the webserver files to your local machine
   - Runs on port 8080 (default) - [http://localhost:8080](http://localhost:8080)
-  - Serves frontend from the root `/` and backend routes from `/api/`
+  - Serves front end from the root `/` (when in production mode) and backend routes from `/api/`
-- mariadb: This container holds a MariaDB database for backend usage to store data
+- mariadb: MariaDB database to store user-generated content, etc.
   - Runs on port 3306 (default)
-- dbadmin: This is a phpMyAdmin interface for the MariaDB database
+- dbadmin: phpMyAdmin interface for the MariaDB database
   - Runs on port 8081 (default) - [http://localhost:8081](http://localhost:8081)
-- api: This container holds a Laravel PHP server that processes all backend requests
+- api: Laravel PHP server that provides data from the database, etc. for the front end
+- client: provides built React front end files to be served to the browser
+  - Development configuration runs on port 8000 (default) - [http://localhost:8000](http://localhost:8000)
+    - NOTE: Development mode requires access to the entire project in order for the `lint-staged` package to perform it job properly
+  - Production mode writes the built files to disk, which the webserver container will pick up

 ### Common/Useful Commands